 I’ve written more about the hip, historic city of Bergen here.

 And then, all of a sudden, it was back to London on the direct flight from Bergen.
 Back to urban reality.
 This was my third trip to Norway, and I’ve been again since -I’m even planning yet another trip there this summer.
 The place is addictive, and each trip has given me enough to fuel my dreams for years.
-For anyone who loves nature and the wild, Fjord Norway is unparalleled.
+For anyone who loves nature and the wild, the Norwegian fjords are unparalleled.

 For more information, check out these other posts I wrote on western Norway: